Dip070/Dip070/README.md

 👋
 Hello World

-- 🔭 I’m currently working on ...
-Data Science And Machine Learning
+- 🔭 I’m currently working on ...Machine Learning and Deep Learning
-- 🌱 I’m currently learning ...
-Deep Learning
-- 👯 I’m looking to collaborate on ...
-Content Writing
+- 🌱 Currently looking for collaboration on PINNs.
 - ⚡ Fun fact: ...
 The Mascot of Github is Female Cat with 5 octopus-like arms -->